atreyasha/dotfiles/docs/develop.md

             in `dotspacemacs-additional-packages` and update packages,
             delete old package location

+        2.  think about removing `(reftex-access-scan-info)` before `parse-all` since this seems to be redundant, but would need more in-depth knowledge to figure this out

     3. Patch `helm-company`

         1.  fix wrong argument error on `helm-company` post command hook